The pros and cons of the hay fever injection

 Mild illness doesn't require medical attention so you should self-manage at home, taking paracetamol or ibuprofen to treat symptoms if you need to.
 If you begin to feel worse or develop more symptoms, you can use the NHS 111 online service to find out what to do next.
 In a medical emergency, call 999 or the emergency number for your region.

 Most importantly, don't go to your GP practice, pharmacy or hospital if you think you have COVID-19.
 Stay at home and phone if you need medical advice.

 How can I manage my hay fever during lockdown?

 Hay fever can be treated effectively at home.
 Even if your symptoms are quite bad and make you feel really unwell, the good news is that they will subside eventually.

 "If you have over-the-counter hay fever remedies at home, take them as normal," Govind advises.
 "You could also minimise your exposure to pollen.
-Usually that means staying indoors - which everyone is doing anyway - and keeping windows closed where possible."
+Usually that means staying indoors and keeping windows closed where possible."

 While the COVID-19 pandemic is ongoing, frontline health services are under greater pressure, but that doesn't mean you can't get medical advice when you need it - and that includes for hay fever.

 You could phone your local pharmacy for advice or, if you're isolating or shielding you could ask someone to visit the pharmacy on your behalf.
 You can also access advice from many pharmacies online (with a telephone or video consultation) through Patient Access.